Mazda MX-3

-The Mazda MX-3 is a four-seat coupé front wheel drive manufactured and marketed by Mazda, introduced at the Geneva Auto Show in March 1991 and marketed for model years 1992–1998.
+The Mazda MX-3 is a 2+2-seat, front-wheel drive coupé of a kammback design, manufactured and marketed by Mazda.
+It was introduced at the Geneva Auto Show in March 1991 and marketed until 1998.

 The MX-3 was also marketed as the Mazda MX-3 Precidia in Canada and as the Eunos Presso, Autozam AZ-3 and Mazda AZ-3 in Japan.
 In Australia it was marketed as the Eunos 30X until late 1996 when it became the Mazda-Eunos 30X.